Hargun3/Crypt/README.md

 - <code>flask run</code>
 - Make sure to go to <a href = "https://localhost:5000/">localhost:5000</a>

-## Files to not give a fuck about/Delete:
+## Files to not care about/Delete:
 - .dockerignore
 - stopandremove.sh
 - docker-entrypoint.sh